ejhocker/startup/README.md

 - **Application elements** - login and navbar are using bootstrap
 - **Application text content** - Consistent fonts (sans-serif font)
-- **Application images** - curved edges around list photos
+- **Application images** - curved edges around list photos **Note** - The Sit trick is still the template design for the rest of the tricks, I am still planning on using JavaScript dynamic pages so I only updated one of the pages (Sit) with CSS.

 [Notes](notes.md)